Gray_Header2

 •Studying the ecology of amphibian diseases.

-Students in the program study all aspects of wetlands, including hydrogeomorphic processes and resident communities (phytoplankton, hydrophytes, aquatic invertebrates, amphibians, fish, waterbirds).
+Students in the program study all aspects of wetlands, including hydrogeomorphic processes and resident communities (periphyton, hydrophytes, aquatic invertebrates, amphibians, fish, waterbirds).
 Most studies examine the interaction of humans and wetlands.
 Anthropogenic influences could be land-use disturbances or prescribed management and conservation techniques.
 All studies are structured in a preconceived experimental design used to test specific scientific hypotheses.
 All students that Dr. Gray mentors build skills in the ecological and quantitative sciences.
 Intensity and dedication are mottos of the UT Wetlands Program along with light-heartedness, teamwork, and fun.
 Having a good time while working hard is important!

 If you are interested in pursuing graduate studies in the University of Tennessee Wetlands Program, please do not hesitate to contact Dr. Gray (865-974-2740, mattjgray@utk.edu).